What Is Strategic Procurement? (And How Do You Get There?)

 How Software Facilitates Strategic Procurement Process

 Despite all these obstacles, there is a clear benefit in transforming procurement into a strategic process.
-While most businesses are hesitant to make the initial investment, they fail to see that their procurement processes are slowly eating away their bottom lines.
+While most businesses are hesitant to make the initial investment, they fail to see that their procurement processes are slowly eating away at their bottom lines.

 So, how much do inefficient procurement processes cost a business annually?